Stu042/Cy/README.md

 		print("{name} says hi.\n")

 	int NameLength():
-		return name.count	// str is an array of int8, arrays have the member variable, count
+		return name.count	// str is an array of int8, arrays have a member named, count
 ```

 ### Resources

 The code in this project has been heavily influenced by https://github.com/munificent/craftinginterpreters

 ## Specification